JK-mern/invoice-task/README.md

-### Running Your React Project
+### How to run the project

-Follow these steps to run your React project:
+Follow these steps to run the React project:

 1. **Clone the Repository:**
    ```bash